Italian coastal homes above the Mediterranean

 Americans can buy property in Italy, but the transaction is not a US closing with better scenery.
 The local process, legal checks, tax codes and regional partner quality matter.

 • A notaio is central to the transaction.
-The notary verifies the deed, title chain and formal registration logic.
+The notary handles the deed, formal title checks and registration logic.

 • Local due diligence is not optional.
-Planning records, cadastral consistency, condominium charges and renovation permissions can matter as much as price.
+Planning records, cadastral consistency, condominium charges, right-of-way issues and renovation permissions can matter as much as price.

 • The dream region changes the operating model.
 Florence, Rome, Milan, Puglia, Tuscany and the lakes are different markets with different partner networks.